Daire O'Connor

-Daire O'Connor is an Irish professional footballer who plays as a winger for NIFL Premiership side Ballymena United.
+Daire O'Connor is an Irish professional footballer who plays as a winger for NIFL Premiership side Carrick Rangers.

 Club career

 UCD

 A native of Arklow, County Wicklow, O'Connor began playing football with his local side Arklow Town and Dublin club Home Farm before joining the Under 19 side of UCD in August 2014.
 He made his first team debut for the club on 7 March 2015, the opening day of the 2015 League of Ireland First Division season, replacing Dylan Watts in the 89th minute of a 3–0 win over Cobh Ramblers at St Colman's Park.
 In February 2018, he scored a 93rd minute winner in the final of the Collingwood Cup against QUB.
 He was part of the side that won the 2018 League of Ireland First Division title, which was confirmed with a 1–1 draw against Finn Harps at the UCD Bowl on 14 September 2018.
 O'Connor was voted by his fellow League of Ireland First Division players into the PFAI First Division Team of the Year for 2018.
 He made a total of 86 appearances in all competitions during his 4 seasons at the club, scoring 12 goals.
 March 2019 saw O'Connor named Colleges and Universities Player of the Year at the FAI International Football Awards for his performances for University College Dublin's Collingwood Cup side.